 Footwear with a decent grip that they can just slide their feet into on the other hand is perfect.

-So a pair of flip flops by Havaianas would do the trick nicely.
+So a pair of Havaianas would do the trick nicely.

 These are available in a wide range of colours, and are suitable for both men and women.

 And as well as preventing slips and falls, they have the added bonus of protecting their feet.